alexandrehrt/graphqrick-and-morty/README.md

 [Link to the website](https://rick-and-mortyql.vercel.app/)

 ## Description
- Project made in order to study about Next.js and GraphQl.
+ Project made in order to study Next.js and GraphQl.

 ## Instructions